Delay on broadcast erasure channels under random linear combinations: Dependence of RLC delay on the blocklength

-which is clearly equivalent to $\hat{Y}^{(c)}_j \leq_{\rm st} X_j$.
-Next, suppose $\hat{Y}^{(c)}_j \leq_{\rm st} X_j$.
-Then reversing the equivalences used in the proof of the forward direction yields $\hat{Y}^{(c)}_j \leq_{\rm st} \hat{Y}^{(c+1)}_j$. \end{proof} \begin{remark} Our proof techniques for both Prop.\ \ref{prop:monotonicityHomogeneous} and \ref{prop:monotonicityHeterogeneous} are based on the inequality that the maximum (over row indices $j \in [n]$) of the sum of the first $c$ entries, $\max_{j \in [n]} (X_{j,1} + \cdots + X_{j,c})$, is lower bounded by $X_{\hat{J},1}+\cdots+X_{\hat{J},c}$, where $\hat{J}$ is a (random) row index that maximizes the sum of the first $c+1$ entries.
+\begin{remark} Our proof techniques for both Prop.\ \ref{prop:monotonicityHomogeneous} and \ref{prop:monotonicityHeterogeneous} are based on the inequality that the maximum (over row indices $j \in [n]$) of the sum of the first $c$ entries, $\max_{j \in [n]} (X_{j,1} + \cdots + X_{j,c})$, is lower bounded by $X_{\hat{J},1}+\cdots+X_{\hat{J},c}$, where $\hat{J}$ is a (random) row index that maximizes the sum of the first $c+1$ entries.
 As illustrated in the proofs of these propositions, application of this inequality requires careful manipulation of the distribution of this random index $\hat{J}$.
 From the definition of $\Delta^{(c)}$, one might be led to hope that a simpler inequality may suffice to establish $\Delta^{(c)} > 0$, possibly leading to a simpler proof.
 The purpose of this remark is to show that at least one such simpler inequality is insufficient.
 Suppose the field size is infinite.
 Applying the decomposition in \eqref{eq:yplwqwe} to the definition of $\Delta^{(c)}$ gives

 where the inequality used in \eqref{eq:rtrtyuyuioio} is $\max_j (a_j + b_j) \leq \max_j a_j + \max_j b_j$.
 But, repeated application of Prop.\ \ref{prop:monotonicityHomogeneous} shows \eqref{eqref:tmqwxcpot} is negative, and therefore the inequality \eqref{eq:rtrtyuyuioio} is too weak to establish $\Delta^{(c)} > 0$. \end{remark}